tylerharter/cs301-projects/fall18/p7/README.md

 |actor|The name of the actor|
 |score|The score for the actor|

-In the `process_args` function, add a command for the `top_n_versatile_actors` function so that your main.py can run the following command.
+In the `process_args` function, add a command for the `top_n_versatile_actors` function so that your main.py can run commands like the following.

 ```
 python main.py top_n_versatile_actors 10
 ```

+*If everything until here is correct, your score from test.py should be atleast `89%`.*

 ## Step 5: the `top_n_directors` function

-Create a function called `top_n_directors` that takes the dataset and an integer `n` as arguments.
+> input(s) to this function:
+> * movies : the list of dictionaries (the output of read\_data("movies.csv"))
+> * n : the length of the list to be returned

-This function should calculate a "score" for every director who has directed 5 or more movies, sort the directors in descending order of their scores and return the first `n` entries.
+This function should calculate a "score" for every director **who has directed 5 or more movies**, sort the directors in descending order of their scores and return the first `n` entries.
 The "score" is calculated by using the [median](https://www.mathsisfun.com/definitions/median.html) of the reviews of movies by that director.
+Make sure to round this score down to 2 decimal places using the `round()` function.

 This function should return a *list of dictionaries* of maximum length `n` where each dictionary contains the following information in it.